nattah2/tiny_rpg_py/README.md

 # Readme.md

-See: [docs/project-management.org](docs/project-management.org) for details on the development.
+See: [docs/project-management.org](docs/project-management.org) for details on the development, or [docs/devlog.org](docs/devlog.org) for notes.

 ``` sh
 nix-shell